Skip to content

 # If installed via npm

-npm uninstall -g @buger/probe
+npm uninstall -g @buger/probe@latest

-# If installed via curl script or manually
+# If installed via curl script or manually on macOS/Linux

 sudo rm /usr/local/bin/probe